-They reasoned wrong.
-Even the farthest gone of the freaks could sense--like a shark sensing a wounded seal--the flailing micro-vibrations of a square's desperation in the waves, but they weren't biting.
+The big studios didn't know how not waste money, so they tried everything else but, and it was all wrong.
+Even the farthest gone of the freaks could sense--like a shark---the flailing micro-vibrations of a wounded seal-like square's desperation to seem with it, but they weren't biting.
 In fact, they swam the other way as fast as possible.
-Narcs were everywhere, man, and worse, horny balding idiots who'd heard about all that free love being given away on the Haight --big burly old dudes in Beatle's wigs looking to 'connect' - they made a hippie watchful and a whole lot of paranoid.
+Narcs were everywhere, man, you had to watch out for cops with fake sideburns, and worse, horny balding idiots who'd heard about all that free love being given away on the Haight --big burly old dudes in Beatle's wigs looking to 'connect' - these older unhip faux-hipsters made a hippie watchful and a whole lot of paranoid.

 But the studios had to try something.
-As early as 1966, a glut of over-priced, star-studded, psychedelic imagery-and-song-filled counterculture-satirizing (and aping) bids for mainstream success crawled desperately along the nation's marquees like dollar-starved junkies.
-The story they told was almost always the same: some average, middle-aged white collar square who feels trapped in his plastic existence (Bob Hope, Peter Sellers, George C. Scott) leaves his nagging wife behind, to shack up with a young free spirit hippie chick (Goldie Hawn, Joey Heatherton, Julie Christie) and finding themselves, or at least getting their freak on, in some form (in the darker versions, he kills her, due to his latent prudery).
-There was: CANDY (dir.
+As early as 1966, a glut of over-priced, star-studded, psychedelic imagery-and-song-filled counterculture-satirizing (and aping) bids for mainstream success crawled desperately along the nation's marquees.
+The story they told was almost always the same: some average, middle-aged white collar square, trapped in his plastic-fantastic existence (Bob Hope, Peter Sellers, George C. Scott, William Holden) suddenly wakes up, shacks up with a young free spirit hippie chick (Goldie Hawn, Joey Heatherton, Julie Christie, Kay Lenz) and finds either himself or a reason his ex-wife wasn't so bad after all (in the darker versions, he kills said free spirit, due to his latent prudery).
+CANDY (dir.
 Christian Marquand); CASINO ROYALE (dir.
 Ken Hughes); BLUEBEARD (dir.
 Edward Dmytryk); SKIDOO (dir.
 Otto Preminger); I LOVE YOU ALICE B. TOLKAS; WHAT'S NEW PUSSYCAT? and THERE'S A GIRL IN MY SOUP (all w/ Peter Sellers); HOW TO COMMIT MARRIAGE (w/ Bob Hope), PETULIA (dir.
-Richard Lester), to name just a few.
+Richard Lester), BREEZY (Eastwood) to name just a few.

 We're not a big fan of 'eaters' here at Acidemic |

 Thus these old dudes of the dying studio system masked their one-track minds in what we call 'terminal quirkiness.'
-They'd hire a handful of already has-been flower power bands for the album tie-in / soundtrack; get some B-roll of the girls of the Haight on a groovy summer afternoon; show a middle-aged guy with paste-on sideburns and a giant peace sign medallion getting it on with a lovely ladie in a fringe mini-dress, threw the whole thing on the big screen and hoped for the best.
+They'd hire a handful of already has-been flower power bands for the album tie-in / soundtrack; get some B-roll of the girls of the Haight on a groovy summer afternoon; fish a long black hair/beaded headband combo out of the western "Indians" wig box down at wardrobe, throw it on your middle-aged contract player, throw a bubbly 'free spirit' in a fringe mini-dress into his arms, shove the whole thing on the big screen without even looking at final cut and hope for the best.

-Hollywood had labored too long perfecting a system of satire to understand its sense of satire itself was now under satiric attack.
-It couldn't understand there was no way out but to feign death gracelessly and play the ogre.
+Hollywood had labored too long perfecting a system of self-satire to understand its whole sense of self-satire itself was now under satiric attack.
+It couldn't understand there was no way out but to play the ogre as best it could.
 Trying to be anti-establishment (ala the Guy Debord concept of recuperation), the establishment ended up only anti-youth.
-I get it now that I'm (a member of Generation X) am too old to go to any party young enough to interest me: the mix of prurience, jealousy, and legitimate concern I feel when hearing about 'bracelet parties,' for example.
+I get it now that I (a member of Generation X) am too old to go to any party that would actually interest me, yet still too attend the ones that don't, just to get out of the house.
+The mix of prurience, jealousy, and legitimate concern I feel when hearing about 'bracelet parties,' for example, no doubt links me to these old Hollywood producers.
 The fact that we can never really never know for sure if those bracelet parties are real or not without going to one is enough to make us crazy with a constantly shifting amalgam of jealousy and concern.
+Is Bob Dole allowed to lust after Britney?
+Or is he part of the problem whether he does or not?

 Now, that's in itself hilarious and Carradine rocks, but if you start a story already in a dream sequence, and never really come out of it, then there's nothing ventured, no risk, no reason to care what happens through the whole rest of the film, unless it contrasts at some point with a recognizable reality.
-Carradine's warning that "it won't grow back" has no weight since we don't even know Myron has one to begin with, AND either way it does apparently grow back.
-As soon as Farrah Fawcett hints she'd sleep with Myra if she were only a 'he', Myron backs out of the whole damn movie.
+Carradine's warning that "it won't grow back" has no weight since we didn't even know Myron had one to begin with, AND either way it does apparently grow back.
+As soon as Farrah Fawcett hints she'd sleep with Myra if she were only a 'he', Myra backs out of the whole damn movie and becomes Myron again.
+The idea Farrah would want to shock up with Rex Reed is just too awful for any straight male to hear, worse even than Drew Barrymore marrying Tom Greene (ps: or Scarlet Johansson marrying Colin Jost)

-This is intended to be very clever but it only reflects male-dominated mainstream cinema's still-unresolved castration anxiety, an anxiety which clouds its vision to the point of myopia (even films that tout their castration angles, like HARD CANDY and TEETH back out at the last minute, with sew-it-back or 'just kidding' cop-outs).
-No way Farrah would sleep with a pisher like Rex Reed, we hope!
-But Myra is awesome.
-We want to see Farrah and Raquel hooking up, but no one wants to see Rex hooking up with anyone.
-It's the most irksome homophobic cop-out in film history.... at least until Blake Edwards' SWITCH (if you've seen that film, you know the scene I mean, it will make you hate Blake Edwards forever, VICTOR/VICTORIA or no).
+Intended be very clever, this variation of the book to reach a happy (relax straight dudes, it was all a dream and no one lost their nuts) only reflects male-dominated mainstream cinema's still-unresolved castration anxiety, an anxiety which clouds its vision to the point of myopia (even films that tout their castration angles, like HARD CANDY and TEETH have sew-it-back or 'just kidding' cop-outs).
+But I can assure you every person who ever sees this film would prefer all the castrations stay where they are, for seeing Farrah and Raquel in bed together is super hot, while Farrah and Reed together is super not.
+Sarne, in his idiocy, got it backwards, leading to the most irksome homophobic cop-out in film history.... at least until Blake Edwards' SWITCH (if you've seen that film, you know the scene I mean, it will make you hate Blake Edwards forever--all the strides he made for gay liberation with the mainstream crossover of VICTOR/VICTORIA gone down the drain).

-Misandry: the hatred of men; an understandable feeling for anyone who loves movie stars and hates the cigar-chomping little midlife crisis sleazionaires--the pimps of the ephemeral--who molded their leading ladies from virgin clay into sexually-assailed golems of gorgeosity-made-flesh.
+Misandry: the hatred of men; an understandable feeling for anyone who loves movie stars and hates the cigar-chomping little midlife crisis sleazionaires--the pimps of the ephemeral--who mold their leading ladies from virgin clay into sexually-assailed golems of gorgeosity-made-flesh, i.e. PRODUCERS.
 In the context of MYRA, misandry is the desire to (as Myra puts it): "facilitate the destruction of the last vestige or trace of the traditional man... to realign the sexes in order to decrease the population, thus increasing human happiness and preparing humanity for its next stage."

 Baby, you read my mind.

-Maybe what MYRA's makers subconsciously seem to fear isn't so much rejection of its message but the idea of Hollywood without censorship to rail against.
+Maybe what MYRA's makers subconsciously seem to fear isn't so much rejection of its subversive message but the idea of a Hollywood without censorship to rail against.
 A film like MYRA can't break walls if there are no walls left, and MYRA is terribly afraid it has nothing else to offer besides wall-breaking.
 So it knocks a few glory holes in the drywall, and then rushes to quick patch them up before dad comes home.
 Or another metaphor: the little boy dancing on the top of the dam, screaming that its about to burst, and kicking at it with his little churchy shoe, and then whipping out his dick when no one pays attention and, when no one pays attention even then, pretending to cut it off.
 And when that doesn't work, stepping down off the wall and going back into the church.
 Rex Reed's well-known hatred of the film is telling it that sense.
 In his little three minute film reviews on TV, Reed's snootiness was rawther droll, but this is a real movie, and no snootiness stays droll longer than, maybe, five?
+He can badmouth the film all he wants, and understandably, for it's there to forever remind him that he's just not right for the movies.
+Some people are just instantly unlikeable on the big screen.
+It's not their fault we want to punch that smug smirk off their faces the moment we see them.
+It's why screen tests are a thing.
+Only in the late-60s/early-70s could a first-time director get away with not having his casting choices challenged by the studio's self-sabotage police.

 Sadly, for all that, Rex might have been right.
-As with so many movies with 'queer' characters in that less-enlightened albeit more heterosexually-liberated era, the 'ick' factor is camped to the point of gauchery, and so all that's left of substance is Myra's knowing but bizarre love of 40s musicals.
-She's horrified that the dumb acting student hunk she aims to deflower never heard of the Andrews sisters, for example.
-In her scenes as an educator of Hollywood acting classes, Welch is superbly authoritarian and uber-confident--making these parts the real highlight of the film, as when explaining-- with just a touch of mock wistfulness--that they "really did roll out that barrel...
+As with so many movies with 'queer' characters in that less-enlightened albeit more heterosexually-liberated era, the 'ick' factor is camped to the point of gauchery in MYRA, and so all that's left of substance is Myra's knowing but bizarre love of 40s musicals (she's horrified that the dumb acting student hunk she aims to deflower has never heard of the Andrews sisters).
+In her scenes as an acting teacher, Welch is superbly authoritarian and uber-confident, making them the real highlight of the film.
+"They really did roll out that barrel...
 And no one ever really rolled it back."
-When she socks John Huston during class she explains that she's using the fighting style of Patricia Collinges in THE LITTLE FOXES.
-And TARZAN AND THE AMAZONS (1945, below) is, she adds, a "masterpiece."
-Myra also explains that, "The real Christ can't compare with either actor in King of Kings," And the only one now to compare oneself with is James Bond "who inevitably ends up with a blow-torch aimed at his crotch."
-All this is very, very welcome and taken, no doubt, straight from Vidal's lips to hers.
-Carrying her points along, ld movie footage of giggling Richard Widmark from KISS OF DEATH and Marlene in Navy drag from SEVEN SINNERS comes rolling in like a welcome reprieve and apt commentary, as if the history of gender-bent Hollywood was looking down from a thousand screens as an omnipresent Greek chorus.
+When she socks John Huston during class, she explains that she's using the fighting style of Patricia Collinges in THE LITTLE FOXES.
+TARZAN AND THE AMAZONS (1945, below) is, she adds, a "masterpiece," and "The real Christ can't compare with either actor in King of Kings."
+She also notes the only one now to compare oneself with as far as a male role model is James Bond "who inevitably ends up with a blow-torch aimed at his crotch."
+All this is very, very welcome and taken, no doubt, straight from Vidal's lips to hers, all goosed up by movie footage: giggling Richard Widmark from KISS OF DEATH and Marlene in Navy drag from SEVEN SINNERS come rolling in like a welcome reprieve and apt commentary, as if the history of gender-bent Hollywood was looking down from a thousand screens as an omnipresent Greek chorus.

 Tarzan, w/ Amazons |